Tarini Sharma

 Turkey's Erdoğan bets big with high-stakes Kurdish gamble

 As the president's traditional support wanes, he is seeking a risky deal with the Kurds to buy a political lifeline.
 But is there too much mutual mistrust for a deal?
-By Eleçin Poyrazlar
+By Eleçin Poyrazlar.

 The New York Times Opinion